Skip to main content

 Three shifts shaped the year.

-AI features became table stakes.
-By mid-2025, every major app had shipped some form of AI feature, Notion AI, Apple Intelligence in Notes, Evernote AI Edit, OneNote Copilot.
+AI features became table stakes by mid-2025.
+Every major app had shipped some form of AI feature, including Notion AI, Apple Intelligence in Notes, Evernote AI Edit, and OneNote Copilot.
 Most are mediocre wrappers around general-purpose LLMs.
-The category-defining versions are the ones that ground answers in the user's own notes, Atlas, NotebookLM, and Notion AI's workspace Q&A.
+The category-defining versions are the ones that ground answers in the user's own notes: Atlas, NotebookLM, and Notion AI's workspace Q&A.

 Linked notes went mainstream.
 Obsidian crossed 2 million users.
 Logseq and Capacities both grew fast.
 Notion added inline backlinks.
 The bidirectional-link paradigm, pioneered by Roam Research in 2020, is now expected, not exotic.